olol2/Conor_Keenan_Project/README.md

 ## Additions of details of project
 Will be on 5 seasons 19-20, 20-21, 21-22, 22-23, 23-24 and then tested on season N°6: 24-25

+For seasons 24-25, it is not possible to download the injury data, which is not that much of a problem This isn't crucial but a nice to have

 ## Deroulement du projet

 06.11.2025: Accepted Project Proposal